City of Deltona

 goods, services, or commodities needed must be within that existing

-provides another agency with the benefit of a lower price than what can
+often provides another agency with the benefit of a lower price than

 Background: